apache/flink-statefun/docs/content/docs/concepts/distributed_architecture.md

 #### Remote Functions

 *Remote Functions* use the above-mentioned principle of *physical separation* while maintaining *logical co-location*.
-The state/messaging tier (i.e., the Flink processes) and the function tier are deployed, managed, and scaled independently.
+The state/messaging tier (i.e., the Flink processes), and the function tier are deployed, managed, and scaled independently.

 Function invocations happen through an HTTP / gRPC protocol and go through a service that routes invocation requests to any available endpoint, for example a Kubernetes (load-balancing) service, the AWS request gateway for Lambda, etc. Because invocations are self-contained (contain message, state, access to timers, etc.) the target functions can be treated like any stateless application.